cvince/My-Own-Underscore/README.md

 My-Own-Underscore
 =================

-15 functional underscore methods that I rewrote for practice. *Some functions may only work with arrays., so don't go replacing your underscore library just yet!
-Oh, but it's also like 3x smaller than the current underscore lib.
+15 functional underscore methods that I rewrote for practice.
+Some functions may only work with arrays, so don't go replacing your underscore library just yet!
+It's also like 3x more concise than the current underscore functions.

 Functions include
 -----------------